-Dr. Xuan (Nina) Ning 寧璇博士 (Co-Investigator of PROTECH) is a Postdoctoral Fellow in the Daphne Cockwell School of Nursing, Ryerson University.
+Dr. Xuan (Nina) Ning 寧璇博士 (Co-Investigator of PROTECH) is a Postdoctoral Fellow in the Daphne Cockwell School of Nursing, Toronto Metropolitan University (TMU).
 Trained in sociology and social sciences, Dr. Ning’s research program focuses on multi-disciplinary research and cross-cultural contextualization of mental health promotion interventions, with a special focus on enhancing the well-being of socially and economically marginalized groups.
 Dr. Ning has established research networks in Canada and Asia.
 Her bilingual expertise in English and Chinese enables her to play a vital role in the translation of health messaging, and break down barriers of access to health information among the Chinese-Canadian communities.

 Dr. Maurice Poon 潘廣禮教授 (Co-investigator of PROTECH) is an Associate Professor and Director of the School of Social Work at York University.
 Maurice is the co-chair of the Advisory Research Committee at Asian Community AIDS Services.
 He has extensive experience in gay men’s community health programs.
 His current research focuses on gay Asian diasporic identities and politics, the social construction of violence in gay intimate relationships, and HIV/AIDS issues related to Asian men who have sex with men.
 He is active in the development of human services for the gay, lesbian, bisexual, and transgendered Asian community in Toronto.